Sio Siua Taukeiaho: Background

 Taukeiaho was born in Ōtara, South Auckland, New Zealand.

 Playing career

+New Zealand Warriors

 Taukeiaho is of Tongan descent and played for the Otara Scorpions in 2010 before being signed by the New Zealand Warriors.

 He played in the 2011 Toyota Cup winning Junior Warriors and was named in the Junior Kiwis that year.

 He made his first grade debut in round 26 against the St. George Illawarra Dragons on 7 September 2013.

 At the end of the 2013 season he requested, and was granted, his release from the Warriors.
 Taukeiaho would then tweet on 27 September 2013 that he signed with the Roosters for two years.

+Sydney Roosters

 Taukeiaho came into the 2015 NRL season as the Roosters' replacement for the departed Sonny Bill Williams.
 Taukeiaho was a surprise inclusion on the interchange to start the 2015 season, his great early form cemented his spot as he went on to play every game of the season, scoring 2 tries.